aanderse/LdapRecord.com/source/docs/configuration.md

 Additional Tips |
 --- |
 The `username` option must be a users [Distinguished Name](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ldap/distinguished-names).
-If you are connecting to an Active Directory server, you may use a users [userPrincipalName](https://docs.microsoft.com/en-us/windows/win32/ad/naming-properties#userprincipalname) instead. |
+If you are connecting to an Active Directory server, you may use a users [userPrincipalName](https://docs.microsoft.com/en-us/windows/win32/secauthn/user-name-formats#user-principal-name) (`sbauman@local.com`) or [Down-Level Logon Name](https://docs.microsoft.com/en-us/windows/win32/secauthn/user-name-formats#down-level-logon-name) (`DOMAIN\\username`) instead. |
 To run administration level operations, such as resetting passwords, this account **must** have the permissions to do so on your directory. |

 ### Port {#port}